 Larry has served as AHA Treasurer for three years.
 He lived in Santiago, Chile in the 1980s while working with the United Nations and, more recently, in Guatemala where he was active in several local charities including Hospitalito Atitlán.
 Larry worked for the US Census Bureau for 20 years, leaving in 1995 to start his own landscaping and nursery business.
 He has been involved with the Hospitalito since 2005, right after the Hurricane Stan mudslides.
 He was on the board of Asociación K’aslimaal before becoming an AHA Board member.
-He lives on the coast of Maine.
+He and his wife live in Virginia.

 Kenneth L. Bachenberg, MD

 Ken is Chief Medical Officer and Patient Safety Officer at PeaceHealth at the St Joseph Medical Center in Bellingham, WA.
 Previously, Ken was PeaceHealth’s Medical Director of Perioperative Surgical Services.
 Prior to joining PeaceHealth, he was an anesthesiologist at Bellingham Anesthesia Associates for 23 years.
 Since 2007, Ken has made regular missions to Santiago Atitlán, Guatemala; medical and with the St. Paul’s Episcopal Church.
 Since 2009, he has participated in surgical team and anesthesia training in Managua, Nicaragua with Health Volunteers Overseas.
 A graduate of Creighton University (Omaha, NE), he was Chief Anesthesia Resident and Critical Care Fellow at the University of Washington in Seattle.